Theatre and Film Studies

 The Soldier's Tale

-Associate Professor Peter Falkenberg has been invited to direct a Christchurch Symphony Orchestra production of Stravinsky's The Soldier's Tale for the 2013 Christchurch Arts Festival.
-PhD student Emma Johnston and tutor George Parker will play the roles of the devil and the soldier.
+Associate Professor Peter Falkenberg directed the Christchurch Symphony Orchestra production of Stravinsky's The Soldier's Tale for the 2013 Christchurch Arts Festival.
+PhD student Emma Johnston and tutor George Parker played the roles of the devil and the soldier.